 While it’s not possible to compile a list of every possible issue that might be encountered, here are some of the more common issues that every cleaner should review – before a garment is transferred to the stain removal technician:

-Common but more difficult stains such as various types of inks, old blood, etc.
+Common (but often difficult stains) such as various types of inks, old blood, etc.

 Unusual stains such as blood, urine, dye transfer from another garment, etc.